 Please see our fees for 2022/23.

-EPSRC studentships covering fees and living costs are available to UK/EU students.
-Funding is also available to exceptional international students.
-We encourage and support international applicants applying to funding schemes from their home country, such as CONACYT (Mexico), CONICYT (Chile) and COLCIENCIAS (Colombia).
-Further information on funding for prospective UK, EU and international postgraduate students is available from the Student Funding Office website.
+EPSRC studentships covering fees and living costs are available to UK/EU/International students.
+We also encourage and support international applicants applying to funding schemes from their home country, such as CSC (China), CONACYT (Mexico), CONICYT (Chile) and COLCIENCIAS (Colombia).
+Further information on funding for prospective UK, EU and international postgraduate students.